Food Safety - Inspections

-Stafford Borough Council inspects hundreds of eating out venues across the area to ensure they are up to scratch - with the results displayed at the Food Standards Agency website.
+We inspect hundreds of eating out venues across the area to ensure they are up to scratch.
+The Food Standards Agency ratings page displays these results.

-The Council carries out regular checks on all food premises to ensure the public is protected and that high standards are maintained.
+Regular checks are carried out by us on all food premises to ensure the public is protected and that high standards are maintained.

 National Food Hygiene Ratings